SolaceTraining/solace-workshop-scs/codelab.md

 * Add a "sink" method that takes in a "Tweet" POJO from the INPUT channel and logs that it was received.
 * Update the application.yml file, verify that there is indeed a destination configured for the input channel, and add your name to the end of the destination name (e.g: TWEETS.Q.BOARD.Marc).
 Note that by not specifying a group we are using the "Publish-Subscribe" messaging model.
 * If not deploying to PCF you'll also need to update the host, msgVpn, clientUsername, clientPassword in the application.yml file.
+* If you are deploying to PCF you'll need to open the *manifest.yml* file and change <ATTENDEE_NAME> to your name

 Negative
 : Spring Cloud Streams supports multiple messaging models.
 We are going to use two different ones in this workshop